ThijnK/JUGE/docs/MAZE.md

    docker run -v %cd%\tools\maze:/home/maze --name=JUGE -it --cpus=2 --memory=4g junitcontest/infrastructure:latest
    ```
    This limits the container to 2 CPUs and 4GB of RAM, which is the configuration used in the benchmarks for MAZE.
+   To run the benchmarks for other tools, simply change the volume path to the tool folder you want to benchmark.
 4. Inside the container, run the benchmarks:

    ```sh